DandyLyons/notes/content/Library/The Bible (WEB)/My Notes/Sermon Notes/2025-01-05 Sermon Notes.md

 type:
   - "[[Library/The Bible (WEB)/My Notes/Sermon Notes/index|Sermon Notes]]"
 speaker: "[[Archibald Allison]]"
-date: 2025-01-05
+date: "2025-01-05"
-location: "[[Emmaus Orthodox Presbyterian Church]]"
-passage: 2 Corinthians 13:4
-sermon series: Allison on 2 Corinthians sermon link:
+location: "[[Emmaus Orthodox Presbyterian Church]]" sermon series: "Allison on 2 Corinthians" sermon link:
 subjects:
   - "[[humility]]"
-title: Christ's Strength Through Our Weakness
+title: "Christ's Strength Through Our Weakness"
 takeaways:
-  - Christ was weak, yet found power in God.
-In the same way, we must be weak so that we may find power in Christ.
+  - "Christ was weak, yet found power in God.
+In the same way, we must be weak so that we may find power in Christ."
+passage: "2 Corinthians 13:4"
 ---

 # Christ's Strength Through Our Weakness